Although we don't yet know when we can meet together again as normal in our buildings, we can ponder and potentially

 c.
 Look for ways to help others.

-Treat yourself kindly; frailty is part of being human – soothe not scold, gently stroke your hand if there is no one else to do it.
+Treat yourself kindly; frailty is part of being human – soothe not scold, gently stroke your hand if there

 Do one thing at a time.
 Try and group linked 'to does'.